Hidden Creek Golf Club

 Eleventh hole, 120 yards; In the classic Donald Ross give and take mode that make his courses such a delight to play over and over, Coore & Crenshaw constantly mix up the demands of the holes at Hidden Creek.
 The reachable three shot third is followed by a long and difficult one shotter, the 470 yard two shot sixteenth is followed by another reachable par five and here the tiny eleventh is sandwiched on either side by brutes of golf holes.
 An absolute charmer, this tiny hole is many people’s favorite on the course.

-Twelfth hole, 465 yards; Overstating the excellence of Coore &Crensahw’s routing at Hidden Creek is impossible and it’s highlighted at the twelfth where its fairway effortlessly flows across this rolling portion of property.
+Twelfth hole, 465 yards; Overstating the excellence of Coore & Crenshaw’s routing at Hidden Creek is impossible and it’s highlighted at the twelfth where its fairway effortlessly flows across this rolling portion of property.
 The tee is on the crest of one hill, the landing area on the broad crest of another, and the green further ahead on yet another.
 All this makes perfect sense when playing the exposed hole of today yet try finding this playing corridor within 750 acres with the land shrouded in hardwood trees and underbrush!
-It is the kind of natural hole that would have been impossibe to find on a flat site like Blue Heron Pines.
+It is the kind of natural hole that was impossible to find on a flat site like Blue Heron Pines.